-Sometimes referred to as the Coney Island of the West Coast, the Santa Monica Pier actually started out as two tiers built separately in 1909.
+Sometimes referred to as the Coney Island of the West Coast, the Santa Monica Pier started as two tiers built separately in 1909.
 Expect to see kids running, someone playing the guitar, artists hawking creations, and couples holding hands.

 Pacific Ferris Wheel

-The nine-story Pacific Ferris Wheel solar-powered wheel is adorned with 170,000 LED that light up the pier every night.
-The current Ferris wheel replaced an earlier version in 2008 that was world’s first solar-powered Ferris wheel.
+The nine-story Pacific Ferris Wheel solar-powered wheel is adorned with 170,000 LEDs that light up the pier every night.
+The current Ferris wheel replaced an earlier version in 2008 that was the world’s first solar-powered Ferris wheel.
 The Ferris wheel is 85 feet in diameter and moves at 2.5 revolutions per minute except when picking up or dropping off riders.

 Playland Arcade features over 200 games and attractions and will keep your children amused for hours.
 Most of the games are old school.
 Pac-man, air hockey, pinball, plus a few modern games.
 Some games give out tickets for prizes.
-Games cost a dollar or more to play but it’s still a fun place to check out while walking around the pier.
+Games cost a dollar or more to play, but it’s still a fun place to check out while walking around the pier.

 Santa Monica Pier Carousel

 The Santa Monica Pier Carousel is one of the few surviving all-wooden Carousels globally – less than 70 are still in operation.
 The Carousel is located in the historic 1916 Looff Hippodrome building.
 The Hippodrome is the only remaining building from the original Santa Monica Pleasure Pier amusement park.
 Five-minute rides on the Carousel are only $2 for adults and $1 for children.

 For a unique pier experience, try the Trapeze School of New York.
 You’ll see soccer moms, and adrenalin junkie’s like taking the two-hour classes.
 They are taught in groups of up to 10 people with no experience necessary.
 Reservations are needed for classes.
 Website.